Progreso Yucatan Peninsula, Mexico Travel Guide

 This allows you to experience life as a "snowbird" expat, enjoying the mild climate and local community.

-This deepens your connection with the region.
+This deepens your connection with the district.

 The historical depth of the Mayan sites may spark an interest in archaeology or ancient civilizations.